 If you’re looking for some outdoors time, consider a road trip to Tayrona National Park or Sierra Nevada of Santa Marta National Park.

-Both offer great hiking opportunities and the latter is home to the famous Lost City.
+Both of these locations offer great hiking opportunities and the latter is home to the famous Lost City.

 If you’re going to be exploring Medellin or any other of the other large cities, consider hiring a private driver while you are there.